turingschool/career-development-curriculum-site/module_one/mod1_week4.md

     * Summary statement using your professional story
     * Turing added to Experience and Education sections

-* Reminder that you can reach out to Allison through [this request form](https://forms.gle/1NgEeYNX7p6jYA6G9) if you'd like to get additional reports on your Pairin strengths or to schedule a coaching session in Module 1 or 2.
+* Reminder that you can reach out to Allison through [this sign-up form](https://go.oncehub.com/AllisonReuSinger) if you'd like to get additional reports on your Pairin strengths or to schedule a coaching session in Module 1 or 2.
     * What is professional coaching?
 Sometimes referred to as "career therapy," coaching provides you with the opportunity for thought partnership on goals that you have for your career.
 What topics could be covered?
 Whatever you want!
 Some popular topics are:

       * Stress management